How to Turn Coloring Pages Into Language Therapy

 Turtle

-Whether it’s Barbie, Sponge Bob or Elmo, you can use her fascination with the character to teach her some basic language concepts.
-Imagine how this could crank up her level of motivation!
+Whether it’s Barbie, Sponge Bob or Elmo, you can use children’s fascination with their favorite characters to teach them some basic language concepts.
+Imagine how this could crank up their level of motivation!

 My son always loved Curious George when he was younger.
 We were reading those books for years.

-So C’s occupational therapist happened to find a Curious George coloring book at the store and remembered that he liked that character.
+So his occupational therapist happened to find a Curious George coloring book at the store and remembered that he liked that character.

-She bought it, brought it to the clinic, and used it a couple of times for C’s occupational therapy.
+She bought it, brought it to the clinic, and used it a couple of times for his occupational therapy.

 Soon after that our speech therapist found the coloring book and went to work with it.
 She took out some of the pages and laminated them.